Skip navigation

 You should always use new, sterile equipment.
 Re-using equipment increases the risk of contamination and bacterial infection.

-You can get sterile injecting equipment for injecting PIEDs at any primary needle and syringe outlet.
+You can get sterile injecting equipment for injecting PIEDs at any primary needle and syringe outlet (NSP).

 It is very important that you never share any equipment.
 Sharing any equipment can lead to the transmission of blood borne viruses (BBVs), such as hepatitis B, hepatitis C, and HIV.